StanfordAHA/CGRAFlowDoc/halide/halide-basics.md

 including CPU and GPU.
 With the ability to produce code for CPU, designs can run on a CPU to create reference images to verify execution.

-Additionally, this work adds CoreIR for a hardware-specific target intended to create verilog or mapping to our CGRA.
+Additionally, this work adds Clockwork for a hardware-specific target intended to create FPGA code or mapping to our CGRA.
 Note that scheduling is interpretted slightly different for hardware, and different tradeoffs exist.
 This is explored in more depth at [Writing Applications](writing-apps.md).